eigenfoo/old-eigenfoo.github.io/_drafts/2020-07-25-floating-point-deep-learning.md

 Finally, $b_{22}$ through $b_{0}$ determine the precise value of the represented value.
 These bits are called the _mantissa_ or _precision bits_.

 Obviously, the more bits you have, the more you can do.
-Here's how that cookie crumbles:
+Here's how the cookie crumbles:

 |      | Sign Bits   | Exponent (Scale) Bits | Mantissa (Precision) Bits |
 | :--- | ----------: | --------------------: | ------------------------: |